olooney/oranlooney.com/content/post/genji-ko.md

 that.
 We'll always have two left over, and there are always two ways of grouping those together.
 This these are two independent choices - choosing the first group, then choosing how to partition the remaining elements, there are
 $3 \\times 2 = 6$ ways of doing that.
-This case teaches us that we have to count both the ways of selecting a set of $k$ elements, *and* the ways to group the remaining elements, and multiply them together.
+This case teaches us that we have to count both the ways of selecting a set of $k$ elements and the number of ways to partition the remaining elements, and multiply them together.

 <img src="/post/genji-ko_files/counting_partitions4.png">